twosharprocks/UADEL-CYBER-BOOTCAMP-2022/Class-Activities/12-Web-Development/1-04_HTTP_Requests_Responses.md

    - **Question:** Look back at the previous response (HTTP Response 3).
 What does the header indicate in this GET request? `cookiestealer.php was successfully uploading and used to retrieve an authorisation cookie for admin`

-   - **Analysis:** Is there anything interesting about the URL requested? `/admin suggests it was an authorisation request for the website's admin account`
+   - **Analysis:** Is there anything interesting about the URL requested? `User was accessing the admin section of fakesite.com`